 Pumpkins, wine and everything fine!
 It’s fall and here in Northern Michigan that means the leaves are starting to change colors.
 The temps are dropping and it’s even been a little rainy.
 That only means one thing, it’s fall!
 Fall here in Northern Michigan is almost magical.
 The kids are back in school, most days are warm with cool nights and mornings.
 Things just seem to move a little bit slower and I’m ok with that.
 My kids are already thinking of what they want to be for Halloween and we’ve even planned on getting pumpkins in a week or two.

-Fall in Northern Michigan is the perfect time to take a day and check out one of many local wineries.
-We’ve seen a huge boom in both wineries and breweries in the last several years and each seem to have their own take and unique offerings.
+Fall in Northern Michigan is the perfect time to check out one of many local wineries.
+We’ve seen a huge boom in both wineries and breweries in the last several years, and each seems to have their own take and unique offerings.
 If you’re looking for a fun day out with friends then consider a fall wine tour.
 Designate a sober driver and try a few samplings at each winery.
 If you have a large group, consider a tour from Bay View Wine Trail.
 You can customize your wine tour to fit your timeframe and specific needs.
 Best of all?
-You don’t have to drive and you can simply enjoy what each winery has to offer!
+You don’t have to drive, and you can simply enjoy what each winery has to offer!

 Northern Michigan Fall Wine Tour